SKR301/Metric-Clock/docs.md

   <img src="https://user-images.githubusercontent.com/47807051/143640604-2953de75-a30e-48fc-aa8f-8a8b0f6b8bad.png" alt="n2mDate"/>
 </p>

-*PS: Developer are working on the issues, please be patient and kindly help if you can :D, b-bye*
+*PS: Developer are working on the issues, please be patient and kindly help if you can.*